 Our Retired and Senior Volunteer Programmes (RSVP) offer volunteering in local schools across the UK, for people aged 50+, where they can support pupils with with reading, maths or specialized subjects.

-RSVP West is a key region for our RSVP (Retired and Senior Volunteer Programme) and covers Bristol, North Somerset, South Gloucestershire, Bath & North East Somerset.
+RSVP West is a key region for our RSVP (Retired and Senior Volunteer Programme) and covers Bristol, North Somerset, South Gloucestershire and Bath & North East Somerset.

-Sporting Chance invites older men in the North East to join in activities and exercise groups from walking football to arm chair exercise, Aquasize to reminiscence sessions.
+Sporting Chance invites older men to join in activities and exercise groups from walking football to arm chair exercise, Aquasize to reminiscence sessions.

 Volunteer Centre Newcastle acts as a connector between people and communities with a database of opportunities across the city.

 Grandmentors is an innovative project that sees older volunteers use their lifetime of skills and experience to support young people leaving the care system.
 This opportunity is for Grandmentors Lewisham.

 The Telephone Befriending coordinator role will essentially be offering regular chats to vulnerable older people which reduce isolation and connect older people to others.
 The Telephone Befriending coordinator role might include helping to create new ideas to support people via phone or encouraging people to join other group activities.

 Purpose of the role Volunteers are needed to provide some telephone company for people who are self-isolating and unable to leave their home as direct result of the COVID-19 pandemic.
 Many of these people are already recognised as the most vulnerable in society; this could be due to a range of factors, including age or … Continued

 Suitable for anyone who enjoys meeting people, making connections and is a ‘natural’ organiser.